-Domain 1 - Level of award for entry to the profession Stan dards an d criteria Guidance and evidence Stan 1.1 dard The threshold entry route to the HCF therapy profession is a bachelor's de Criteria 1.1.1 Graduates eligible to apply for registration as an occupational therapist with the HCPC and for professional membership with RCOT are those who have completed a pre-registration programme at one of the following award levels: • bachelor's degree with honours • post-graduate diploma • master's degree • doctorate.
-Programme documentation states the award conferred on graduates of the pre-registration programme is one of the following: • bachelor's degree with honours • post-graduate diploma • master's degree • doctorate.
+Do Domain 1 - Level of award for entry to the profession Standards and criteria Guidance and evidence Guidance and evidence StandardThe threshold entry route to the HCPC Regist1.1Bachelor's Degree with Honours.
+The threshold entry route to the HCPC Registe Bachelor's Degree with Honours. r and the occupational therapy profession is a Criteria 1.1.1 Graduates eligible to apply for registration as an occupational therapist with the HCPC and for professional membership with RCOT are those who have completed a pre-registration programme at one of the following award levels: Bachelor's Degree with Honours Post-graduate Diploma Master's Degree.
+Programme documentation states the award conferred on graduates of the pre-registration programme is one of the following: Bachelor's Degree with Honours Post-graduate Diploma Master's Degree.